sevenseasofbri/Orbital-README/README.md

 3. _Implementing Google Calendar_
 This allows the user to import the generated itinerary to the Google Calendar which is accessible both as an app and as a website.
 We use the [Google Calendar API](https://developers.google.com/calendar) which implements safe login to the users account using [OAuth2](https://developers.google.com/identity/protocols/oauth2) and allows the Itinerary Generator to create an event in your Google calendar.
 **Need for this feature:** From our previous milestone, a common suggestion was to make the application more portable such that it may be used on a smartphone.
 We decided that syncing our application with a widely used app like Google Calendar would allow users to access their itinerary from the comfort of any device.

 ~ IMAGES ~

+4. _Login/Logout_
+This feature had already been implemented in the last phase of the project.
+This feature is required to store user information and places preference data to help give good suggestions on the home-page (read: Point 5, Features to be Completed).

 ### Features to be Completed (Ideally by Milestone #3)
 1. _Addition of Constraints to Itinerary Generation_